 The above prerequisites for admission to candidacy must be supplemented by: (1) Completion of thirty hours of credit, of which at least eighteen must be in Physical Sciences Option (A) or (B) as described below.
-The remaining twelve credits may be chosen, with the consent of the Joint Advisory Committee, from appropriate courses above 100 in science, engineering, mathematics and educa-
+The remaining twelve credits may be chosen, with the consent of the Joint Advisory Committee, from appropriate courses above 100 in science, engineering, mathematics and education (credit in education courses is limited to six semester hours); (2) Successful completion of a comprehensive examination administered by the Joint Advisory Committee.